 The relatively low health risk doesn’t make the link between food fraud and food safety any weaker.
 Whenever there’s a breach in the food supply chain controls, anything may come through.
 Even when food fraudsters have no intention of harming people’s health, the circumstances in which those crimes are committed don’t always allow for them to take precautions.

-Legal and certification requirement on food fraud
+Legal and certification requirement

 In the USA, the Food Safety Modernization Act (FSMA) has given the FDA much more punch when it comes to tackling food fraud.
 FSMA covers all aspects of food safety and integrity, from mitigation strategies against intentional adulteration, to food transportations procedures, to foreign supplier verification programs.
 Next to this FSMA now allows the FDA to not only address issues at company level, but also start criminal investigations on individuals.